headinclouds/twitetr-live-wall/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Node.js server
-Run `node app.js` to start node server on port 3000.
+Run `node app.js` to start node server on port 3000 from root of project.

 ## Code scaffolding